Emad-COMBINE-lab/InPheRNo-ChIP/_sources/usage_own_data.rst.txt

      - In our analysis, we used **ComBat-seq** from the **sva** package to adjust for batch effects.
      - Alternative tools include **limma**'s `removeBatchEffect` function or **RUVSeq**.

+4. **Transformation for Linear Modeling**:

+   - Transform the normalized count data to be suitable for linear modeling.
+   - In our analysis, we applied the **voom** transformation using **limma**'s `voom` function with quantile normalization.
+   - We then transformed each gene's expression values across samples to follow a standard normal distribution (mean zero, variance one), ensuring comparability across genes.

-4. **Differential Expression Analysis**:
+5. **Differential Expression Analysis**:

-   - Perform differential expression (DE) analysis to identify genes associated with your phenotype.
+   - Perform differential expression (DE) analysis to identify (non-TF) genes associated with your phenotype.
    - In our analysis, we used **edgeR** to perform DE analysis, incorporating factors like batch and lineage in the design matrix.
-   - Alternative tools include **DESeq2** and **limma-voom**.
+   - Alternative tools include **DESeq2**.
-   - **Optional**: Exclude transcription factor genes from the list of differentially expressed genes if they will serve as regulators in your GRN.

-5. **Transformation for Linear Modeling**:

-   - Transform the normalized count data to be suitable for linear modeling.
-   - We applied the **voom** transformation using **limma**'s `voom` function with quantile normalization.
-   - This transformation estimates the mean-variance relationship and provides weights for linear modeling.

 6. **Prepare Input Files**:

-   - Save the list of differentially expressed genes and their associated p-values.
-   - Ensure that gene identifiers are consistent across all datasets (e.g., using HGNC symbols).
+   - Save the voom-transformed and inverse-quantile normalized expression data from step 5 here to a CSV file (e.g., input 1.1 in the GitHub repo's `README.md <https://github.com/Emad-COMBINE-lab/InPheRNo-ChIP/tree/main#readme>`_): ``RNAseq_expr_voom_normalized.csv``).
+   - Save the DE results for significant genes from step 6 here in a CSV file (e.g., input 1.2: ``RNAseq_pval_gene-phenotype_significant.csv``).
+   - Save the DE results for all genes (not just significant ones) from step 6 here in a CSV file  (e.g., input 1.3: ``RNAseq_pval_gene-phenotype_allGenes.csv``)
+   - All three files should be placed in ``./Data/RNA_seq/``

 **Notes**: